Jojo-Force/counter/README.md

 # counter

-counter is buddhist prayer counting app which created by react.js, simple on https://jojo-force.github.io/
+counter is buddhist prayer counting app which created by react.js.

 ## Install Package